moguzozcan/moguzozcan.github.io/_posts/2017-02-27-Java-Next-Permutation-Algorithm.md

 whereas C++ has <a href="http://www.cplusplus.com/reference/algorithm/next_permutation/">one.</a> So, we need to build our own method.
 This method can be used to sort data lexicographically.

 There is a wikipedia <a href="https://en.wikipedia.org/wiki/Permutation#Generation_in_lexicographic_order">link</a> I suggest you to read to better understand the topic.
 Now this algorithm is not as complex as it seems.
+Moreover, this guy also explained very well
-The logic behind this is:
+<a href="https://www.nayuki.io/page/next-lexicographical-permutation-algorithm"> in his blog.</a>The logic behind this is:

  -Sort the sequence in increasing order
  -Repeat the following algorithm until it returns false: